Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-3-AnyOrg/Readme.md

 1. Authorizes the caller (user) using the [Microsoft.Identity.Web](https://github.com/AzureAD/microsoft-identity-web).
 1. Acquires another access token on-behalf-of the signed-in user using the [on-behalf of flow](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow).
-1. The Web API then uses this new Access token to call a downstream API ([Microsoft Graph](https://aka.ms/graph)) **on behalf of the signed-in user**.
+1. The Web API then uses this new Access token to call Microsoft Graph.

+You can run the sample by using either Visual Studio or command line interface as shown below:

+#### Running the sample using Visual Studio

+Clean the solution, rebuild the solution, and run it.
+You might want to go into the solution properties and set both projects as startup projects, with the service project starting first.

+When you start the Web API from Visual Studio, depending on the browser you use, you'll get:

+- an empty web page (with Microsoft Edge)
+- or an error HTTP 401 (with Chrome)

+This behavior is expected as the browser is not authenticated.
+The Web application will be authenticated, so it will be able to access the Web API.

+> A recording of a Microsoft Identity Platform developer session that covered this topic of developing a multi-tenant app with Azure Active Directory is available at [Develop multi-tenant applications with Microsoft identity platform](https://www.youtube.com/watch?v=B416AxHoMJ4).
 ![Scenario Image](./ReadmeFiles/topology.png)
 ## Prerequisites

 * Either [Visual Studio](https://visualstudio.microsoft.com/downloads/) or [Visual Studio Code](https://code.visualstudio.com/download) and [.NET Core SDK](https://www.microsoft.com/net/learn/get-started)
-* At least two Azure Active Directory (Azure AD) tenants.
-For more information on how to get an Azure AD tenant, see [How to get an Azure AD tenant](https://docs.microsoft.com/azure/active-directory/develop/test-setup-environment/)
+* An **Azure AD** tenant.
+For more information, see: [How to get an Azure AD tenant](https://docs.microsoft.com/azure/active-directory/develop/test-setup-environment#get-a-test-tenant)
-* A user account in each of your **Azure AD** tenants.
+* A user account in your **Azure AD** tenant.

 >This sample will not work with a **personal Microsoft account**.
 If you're signed in to the [Azure portal](https://portal.azure.com) with a personal Microsoft account and have not created a user account in your directory before, you will need to create one before proceeding.